 - The cost or amount of the damages to repair or replace the goods

 Under the Carmack Amendment, there are several instances in which the carrier cannot be held liable for damages to cargo.
 These include the following:

-- The Nature of the Goods, such as a deterioration or decay of a perishable good.
+- The Nature of the Goods, such as deterioration or decay of a perishable good

 What is Freight Insurance?

-However, reading the insurance policy options closely will ensure shippers find a policy that meets the specific needs for their shipment and their business.
-The best way to ensure you’ll receive the greatest reimbursement is knowing what to do with the damaged freight, and maintaining a clear understanding of what is and is not covered under the freight insurance policy.
+However, reading the insurance policy options closely will ensure shippers find a policy that meets the specific needs of their shipment and their business.
+The best way to ensure you’ll receive the greatest reimbursement is to know what to do with the damaged freight, and maintain a clear understanding of what is and is not covered under the freight insurance policy.